Applications of emulation and Bayesian methods in heavy-ion physics: Bayesian inference: applications in heavy-ion physics

 \paragraph{Assessment}

 The seven Bayesian analyses listed in Table~\ref{table:bayes_viscosity} made different modelling choices, compared with different data sets, and obtained different constraints on the model parameters, including the shear and the bulk viscosities.
-In general, more data increases precision, while improved modelling provides increase accuracy.
+In general, more data increases precision, while improved modelling provides increased accuracy.
 The analyses that currently provide the most accurate constraints on the viscosities is likely the one making the best modelling choices.
 Which are the best modelling choices is a question that reasonable people would disagree on.
-However, there are clear lessons to be learned from the exercise: \begin{itemize} \item It is valuable to perform Bayesian inference with different modelling choices (e.g., Trento vs IP-Glasma, DNMR vs anisotropic hydrodynamics, viscous corrections, ....) to better understand how robust constraints on the parameters are; \item There is a number of reasons why analyses by different group obtain different constraints on model parameters, and these differences can generally be understood systematically; manuscripts must share enough information such that the modelling choices of each analysis are clear; \item Adding more measurements can improve precision, but not necessarily accuracy; it is essential to constantly revisit the modelling choices, since accuracy is likely limited by approximations in the physics of the model; on the other hand, comparing with larger data set is a useful way to identify areas of the model that need improvements;\footnote{If adding measurements reduce precision, it can be an important indication that the model struggles to describe all measurements simultaneously.} \item Statistical and interpolation uncertainties from the emulators were not discussed in detail because they can be challenging to compare across analyses.
+However, there are clear lessons to be learned from the exercise: \begin{itemize} \item It is valuable to perform Bayesian inference with different modelling choices (e.g., Trento vs IP-Glasma, DNMR vs anisotropic hydrodynamics, viscous corrections, ....) to better understand how robust are constraints on the parameters; \item There is a number of reasons why analyses by different groups obtain different constraints on model parameters, and these differences can generally be understood systematically; manuscripts must share enough information such that the modelling choices of each analysis are clear; \item Adding more measurements can improve precision, but not necessarily accuracy; it is essential to constantly revisit the modelling choices, since accuracy is likely limited by approximations in the physics of the model; on the other hand, comparing with larger data set is a useful way to identify areas of the model that need improvements;\footnote{If adding measurements reduce precision, it can be an important indication that the model struggles to describe all measurements simultaneously.} \item Statistical and interpolation uncertainties from the emulators were not discussed in detail because they can be challenging to compare across analyses.
 However, there is no doubt that they differed in the studies from Table~\ref{table:bayes_viscosity}, and it is very unlikely that the emulator uncertainties are significantly smaller than the experimental ones.
-It is thus important to remember that posteriors from Bayesian inference often do not make full use of the current accuracy of the experimental data (they contain numerical uncertainties). \end{itemize}
+It is thus important to remember that posteriors from Bayesian inference often do not make full use of the current accuracy of the experimental data (they contain numerical uncertainties). \item In current analyses, significant assumptions are made regarding the experimental covariance matrix: correlations between observables are neglected or are estimated using theoretical input.
+It may be unrealistic to expect to ever have access to the complete experimental covariance matrix with information on the correlation between every observable.
+Yet it would already be very helpful to have information such as the \emph{correlation length} of uncertainties across centrality, rapidity or transverse momentum bins.
+For example, are uncertainties as strongly correlated between the lowest and highest rapidity bin as they are for two neighbouring rapidity bins?
+Moreover, if multiple observables are studied within an experimental analysis, correlation of uncertainties across different observables should be calculable, and publishing this information would provide important inputs for Bayesian analyses. \end{itemize}